Introduction to Toronto Liposuction

 Flank (‘love handle’) Liposuction

 If you have concerns about ‘love handles’ or ‘muffin top’, you can attain great results with Liposuction of these areas.
-In Toronto, flank Liposuction always ranks as one of the top areas for popularity.
-The goal is to give you more of a tapered hourglass like waistline, without the roundness and bulges of ‘love handles’ or ‘muffin top’.
+The goal is to give you more of a tapered, hourglass-like waistline, without the roundness and bulges of ‘love handles’ or ‘muffin top’.

-The flank Liposuction is generally performed with you lying on your tummy as this provides better access to the areas of fat.
+The flank Liposuction procedure is generally performed with the patient lying on his or her tummy, as this provides better access to the areas to be treated.
 Two small incisions are made in the lower flank, below the bikini line.
 This permits female patients to wear ‘low rise’ jeans or bikinis without concern about revealing a scar.
 The actual area of Liposuction extends from the top of the buttocks to the top of the waist, and extends forward to include the love handles.
 The flank area is the most commonly treated area of Liposuction in men.
 See Dr. Tong’s before and after flank Liposuction photos.

 Inner and Outer Thigh Liposuction